codychampion/Caret-Model-Evaluation/README.md

 # Caret Model Evaluation

-The caret package [(WIKI)](http://topepo.github.io/caret/index.html) unifies the syntax for about 200 classification and regression models.
+The caret package [(wiki)](http://topepo.github.io/caret/index.html) unifies the syntax for about 200 classification and regression models.
 However, picking a model is often a subjective task.
-This package aims to provide an example of how to iterate through all available models and quantity inorder to choose the best.
+This package aims to provide an example of how to iterate through all available models and quantify accuracy.

 Use case is shown below: